TinosNitso/mpv-scripts/README.md

 - aspeed: Added `o.suppress_script_opts`.
 Added "RANDOM_SPEED;" `o.speed` example.
 - `rotate` & `zoompan` now opt-in (autocomplex & automask).
 These null-ops can reduce performance.

+Also all releases now display correct screenshots.
+In retrospect `o.framerate` is actually a bad thing (should be `nil`).